alexejsailer/grpc-osgi/README.md

 mvn clean install
 ```

-Copy your built bundle from the target folder and all below mentioned dependencies from maven or use the following command if you are using karaf:
+Copy your built bundle from the target folder and copy all below mentioned dependencies from maven or use the following command if you are using karaf:

 ```shell
 bundle:install mvn:com.google.protobuf/protobuf-java/3.12.4